 Making opening a ticket as assessable as possible while ensuring quick and quality human responses seems like a catch-22.
 So how do does the company try to grab onto the horns of these challenges?

 Making a Dash(Board) For It

-The CS team went from one dashboard to today’s four dashboards:
+The CX team went from one dashboard to today’s four dashboards:

-1. The CS team’s main dashboard tracks their response rate and quality of their response.
-It is also color coded so the CS team can see when they receive the most tickets and schedule shifts accordingly.
-Whenever a customer waits more than 10 minutes for a response from the CS team, their image “catches fire” on the dashboard.
+1. The CX team’s main dashboard tracks their response rate and quality of their response.
+It is also color-coded so the CX team can see when they receive the most tickets and schedule shifts accordingly.

 2. The webinar dashboard reflects how many customers watched them from start to finish.
 It also tracks the feedback each webinar receives.

 3. The knowledge base dashboard tracks how accessible articles are to customers and their level of helpfulness.